-If you are visiting the country for swimming and suntanning, late December until April has the greatest weather: lots of sun and very little rain.
-There is also plenty of sun on the months of May to September but there are also usually brief showers in the afternoon or at night.
-October and November are the rainiest months and good beach weather can be very hard to find.
+If you visit the country for swimming and suntanning, late December until April has the greatest weather: lots of suns and very little rain.
+There is also plenty of sun from May to September, but there are usually brief showers in the afternoon or night.
+October and November are the rainiest months, and good beach weather can be tough to find.

 Scuba Diving, Snorkeling, and Day Trips

 Although Koh Samui is not known for scuba diving or snorkeling, it is near to Koh Tao.
-The best months to go diving in Koh Tao is anytime outside the month of November and early December.
-The months of March to May is the best to see whale sharks.
+The best months to go diving in Koh Tao is anytime outside November and early December.
+The months of March to May are the best to see whale sharks.

-Visiting the island during the rainy months of October to November will give you the great deals on hotels.
-Although the rest of the weeks can be stormy, there can still be days that are sunny.
+Visiting the island during the rainy months of October to November will give you great deals on hotels.
+Although the rest of the weeks can be stormy, there can still be sunny days.
 The months of April, May, and June are a good mixture of good weather and the best prices.
-These months are hot and humid plus there are not a lot of tourists.
+These months are hot and humid, plus there are not a lot of tourists.